-16 SPECIFIC SAFEGUARDING ISSUES
+18 SPECIFIC SAFEGUARDING ISSUES

-16.1 Children in the court system
+19.1 Children in the court system

-16.2 Criminal Court
+19.2 Criminal Court

-- our school / college will do all we can in supporting any of our children / young people who are required to attend court to give evidence in criminal court.
+- Our school will do all we can in supporting any of our children / young people who are required to attend court to give evidence in criminal court.
 We recognise that maybe because crimes were committed against them or for crimes they have witnessed.
-There are two age appropriate guides to support children 5-11-year olds, accessed here and 12-17 year olds accessed <a href=here. - our school / college will ensure our pupils have access to these booklets.
+There are two age appropriate guides to support children 5-11-year olds, accessed here - Our school will ensure our pupils have access to these booklets.
 They explain each step of the process and support and special measures that are available.
 There are diagrams illustrating the courtroom structure and the use of video links is explained.

-16.3 Pre-trial therapy
+19.3 Pre-trial therapy

-Our school / college will always do all we can to support our pupils, which includes providing counselling and other types of therapy.
+Our school will always do all we can to support our pupils, which includes providing counselling and other types of therapy.
 We are aware however that where the pupil is a witness in a criminal trial we must ensure relevant guidelines are followed - which can be found here.
 In any such situation we will be guided by the police in respect of provision of any therapy before trial.

-16.4 Family court
+19.4 Family court

 Making child arrangements via the family courts following separation can be stressful and entrench conflict in families.
 This can be stressful for children.
 The Ministry of Justice has launched an online child arrangements information tool with clear and concise information on the dispute resolution service.
-Our school / college will make this available as it may be useful for some parents and carers.
+Our school will make this available as it may be useful for some parents and carers.
 It can be accessed here

-16.5 Child Missing Education
+19.5 Children Missing Education - WSCC Policy